Skip to content

 Keyboard

-For keyboard users, the UA will provide a hot-key such as Alt-Down, which will “show interest” in the element.
-Another hot-key such as the ESC key will provide a way to trigger “loseinterest”.
-These hot-keys must be chosen by the UA to be convenient for the user, while also not conflicting with existing UA-provided and OS-provided hot-keys.
+• a hotkey (e.g. Alt-UpArrow) will cause the popover to be “fully activated” which removes the special tabindex=-1 behavior, making it available in the focus navigation order.
+This hot-key must be chosen by the UA to be convenient for the user, while also not conflicting with existing UA-provided and OS-provided hot-keys.
 Other ideas include Alt-Space or Ctrl-Space for the show interest hot key.
+The hotkey should not be an arrow key without a modifier, since that will interfere with scrolling and editing.

 See https://github.com/openui/open-ui/issues/1133 for a much more detailed conversation with developers about keyboard behavior.
 That extended discussion led to the behaviors described in this section.